CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * Next Step: Add more detailed log messages and impment the cml into a gui window
 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.
 * Rebekah -  Continue to clean up my to do list and options scenes, and implement some new features.
-* Alex - Got the JUnit tests working and the Excel exporting feature backend working
+* Alex - Created menu scene, added help option in menu bar, added tooltips to important elements, and fixed issues w/ excel exporting
-  * Next Step: Help get all of the backend functionality that we worked on in the first 2 sprint into the GUI, as well as add Travis-CI for continuous integration
+  * Next Step: Add support for the user to input file path for the exported excel file

 ## Sprint 3 Features
 * Jon Pierre